aavogt/DimMat/README.md

 ## units
 * The [haskellwiki physical units](http://www.haskell.org/haskellwiki/Physical_units) mentions several methods to check units at compile time or at run-time
 * https://github.com/haasn/units
+* https://github.com/adamgundry/inch/ is a preprocessor for type-level integers with an examples involving units

 ## Records
 [extensible records](http://www.haskell.org/haskellwiki/Extensible_record) have many needs in common with DimMat.
 Types in HMatrix like `fromBlocks :: [[Matrix t]] -> Matrix t` are (or will be) generalized to use [HList](http://hackage.haskell.org/package/HList) instead of ordinary lists (`[]`).